cass-dlcm/cass-dlcm/README.md

 ##### I’m currently working on

-[SplatStats](https://github.com/cass-dlcm/splatstats).
+[SplatStats](https://github.com/cass-dlcm/splatstats-go).
 It's a website for storing and analyzing Splatoon 2 match results and Salmon Run results.
 Currently in a open alpha, visible at [splatstats.cass-dlcm.dev](https://splatstats.cass-dlcm.dev/two_battles)

 ##### I’m currently learning

 I'm in Uni, going for a combined BS and MS in Computer Science.
-I'm currently taking the class **Logic for Computer Science** (FIU COT 3541).

 ##### Pronouns: